smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 ### The merge

-In late 2025 (more than a year after the
+In late 2025 (more than a year after the [PR](https://github.com/vcmi/vcmi/pull/4788) was initially opened), I posted an update with my new MMAI v13 models.
+This sparked new discussions, suggestions, code reviews and improvements and, at last - a merge.

-[MMAI PR](https://github.com/vcmi/vcmi/pull/4788) was initially opened), I posted an update with my new MMAI v13 models.
-This sparked new discussions, suggestions, code reviews and improvements.
-The PR was merged into VCMI's `develop` branch, earning a seat in the release train for the upcoming VCMI `1.7`.
+**MMAI was officially released with VCMI-1.7**!

-This means MMAI will finally see proper playtesting from human players.
+This means it will finally see proper playtesting from human players.
 I have been collecting gameplay feedback from early testers in the VCMI community, and I expect much more to follow.
 Sadly, the feedback has been mostly negative so far :( Players seem to have rather high expectations, reporting the